What is the Newest iPad Out Right Now? [March 2022]

 - Storage: 64GB/256GB

 The iPad mini is only slightly larger than a phone, so it will work for some but not others.
-With some decent hardware, including Apple’s newest A12 chipset, the mini has power aplenty.
-With iPadOS 14 providing usability, a decent battery, superb Retina screen, and these modest dimensions, it’s hard to fault the iPad mini.
+The mini has plenty of power with some decent hardware, including Apple’s newest A15 Bionic chipset.
+In addition, iPadOS 15 provides usability, a decent battery, a superb Retina screen, and compact dimensions with a lightweight advantage.

 Which iPad Should You Buy?

 For once, the decision on which Apple device to buy is very straightforward.
-If you want power and aren’t concerned with price, nothing compares to the iPad Pro.
-If you’re a small business owner, a professional, or someone who wants to replace their laptop with an iPad, then the iPad Pro’s the best choice if you have the budget for it.
+Nothing compares to the iPad Pro if you want power and aren’t concerned with price.
+If you’re a small business owner, a professional, or someone who wants to replace their laptop with an iPad, then the iPad Pro is the best choice if you have the budget for it.